 Since Hakka people from Fujian (China) came to this nation, they brought their cuisine too!
 That’s why people often refer to this cuisine as Southern Chinese cuisine.
 However, during the Japanese colonial period, basic Taiwanese foods also reflect some Japanese traditions.

 There are differences in cooking from one region to another in Taiwan, but the most common components in their diets are chicken, pork, rice, seafood, and soy.
-There are many vegetarian restaurants in Taiwan due to the large number of Buddhists in this place.
+There are many vegetarian restaurants in Taiwan due to a large number of Buddhists in this place.

 Taiwanese street food culture is no less impressive than that of other Asian countries.
 Gua bao (Taiwanese sandwiches) and Ba-wan (stuffed doughs) are some must-try dishes.